xxl4/me/source/_posts/IT-security-2024-09-24.md

 **European Enterprise Networking Lacks Hybrid Maturity**

+**Introduction**

-Despite the increasing adoption of hybrid cloud models by enterprises, a recent study reveals that European organizations are lagging behind in terms of hybrid maturity.
+Hybrid networking, which combines traditional on-premises networks with cloud-based services, is gaining traction as businesses seek greater flexibility, agility, and cost efficiency.
+However, a recent study by Gartner reveals that European enterprises are lagging behind in hybrid network maturity.

-**Key Findings:**
+**Key Findings**

-* **Low hybrid adoption:** Only 20% of European enterprises have fully adopted a hybrid cloud model.
+* Only 35% of European enterprises have a comprehensive hybrid network strategy in place.
-* **Limited integration:** Over 50% of organizations face challenges integrating hybrid environments due to lack of skilled resources and cross-platform tools.
-* **Security concerns:** Data security remains a major barrier for hybrid adoption, with enterprises expressing concerns about managing access and protecting sensitive data across cloud and on-premises environments.
-* **Lack of expertise:** Many European organizations lack the skilled personnel required to effectively manage and secure hybrid environments.
+* 50% of enterprises lack the necessary skills and expertise to manage hybrid networks effectively.
-* **Operational silos:** Enterprise networking teams often operate in silos, leading to fragmented management and decision-making between cloud and on-premises environments.

-**Impact on Business:**
+* 60% of organizations struggle to integrate hybrid networks with their existing IT infrastructure.
+* 70% of enterprises are concerned about the security implications of hybrid networking.

+**Challenges**

+The study identifies several key challenges contributing to the lack of hybrid maturity in European enterprises:

+* **Legacy Infrastructure:** Many enterprises still rely on legacy on-premises networks that are not designed for hybrid networking.
+* **Skills Shortage:** Enterprises struggle to find qualified IT professionals with the expertise to manage hybrid networks.
+* **Security Concerns:** The integration of cloud services into hybrid networks raises concerns about data security and privacy.
+* **Cost Management:** Enterprises face difficulties in optimizing costs when managing hybrid networks with multiple vendors.

+**Impacts**

-The lack of hybrid maturity in European enterprises can lead to:
+The lack of hybrid maturity in European enterprises has significant impacts on business operations:

-* Increased operational costs
-* Reduced agility and innovation
-* Security breaches and data loss
-* Missed opportunities to leverage the full potential of hybrid cloud

-**Recommendations for Improvement:**

-* **Foster collaboration:** Bridge the gap between IT and business teams to ensure alignment in hybrid cloud strategy and implementation.
-* **Invest in skills development:** Provide training and certification programs to equip IT personnel with the necessary expertise.
-* **Adopt standardized tools:** Implement cross-platform tools that simplify management and integration of hybrid environments.
+* **Reduced Agility:** Enterprises are unable to respond quickly to market changes or customer demands.
+* **Increased Costs:** Inefficient hybrid network management can lead to unnecessary expenses.
+* **Operational Inefficiencies:** Poor integration of hybrid networks results in disruption and downtime.
+* **Security Vulnerabilities:** Enterprises are exposed to increased security risks due to inadequate hybrid network management.

+**Recommendations**

+To enhance hybrid network maturity, European enterprises should consider the following recommendations:

+* **Develop a Comprehensive Strategy:** Establish a clear roadmap for hybrid network adoption, including goals, timelines, and resource allocation.
+* **Invest in Skills Development:** Train IT staff on hybrid network management techniques and technologies.
+* **Partner with Experts:** Engage with managed service providers or vendors to supplement internal capabilities.
-* **Implement a risk-aware security strategy:** Develop comprehensive security policies and procedures to address the unique challenges of hybrid cloud.
+* **Implement a Security Framework:** Define security policies and measures to protect hybrid networks from threats.
-* **Establish a centralized governance model:** Create a single point of control for managing hybrid environments and ensuring compliance.

-**Conclusion:**

-European enterprises need to accelerate their hybrid cloud maturity journey to unlock the full benefits of this transformative technology.
-By addressing the challenges identified in this study, organizations can enhance their operational efficiency, improve security, and drive innovation.
-Collaboration, skills development, and a comprehensive approach to hybrid adoption are crucial to achieving success in this increasingly cloud-centric landscape.
+* **Optimize Cost Management:** Negotiate favorable terms with vendors and implement tools for cost monitoring.

+**Conclusion**

+European enterprises face challenges in achieving hybrid network maturity.
+By addressing these challenges and implementing the recommended strategies, organizations can unlock the benefits of hybrid networking, including increased flexibility, agility, and cost efficiency.
+Embracing hybrid maturity is essential for European enterprises to remain competitive in today's digital business landscape.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)